FadiAlayyas/Laravel-Elastic-Search/README.md

 # Laravel & ElasticSearch

-A Laravel-based article management application that utilizes Elasticsearch for powerful search capabilities.
-The system supports searchable articles using Elasticsearch in the generic way for adding a new model with real-time indexing .
+This is an application for managing articles created in Laravel and enhanced with the power of Elasticsearch.
+The system enables search against articles in a generic way by means of Elasticsearch around the same process of enhancing a new model with its real time indexation .

 ## How It Works

-Application Setup : The project is set up using Docker, which means all the services (like the web server, database, and Elasticsearch) run in isolated container.
-This allows to work in an environment that closely resembles production without needing to install all the dependencies locally .
+Application Setup:

-Using Elasticsearch :
+The project is configured using Docker, that is how all the services like the web server, database and Elasticsearch are working in a separated container.
+That makes it possible to work in a setting which is as realistic without all the prerequisites being installed.

-When a new article is created, it is indexed in Elasticsearch.
-This allows users to search for articles quickly and efficiently.
+Using Elasticsearch:
-Whenever an article is updated, the old index is deleted, and a new one is created with the updated information.
+Whenever a new article comes into being, it is indexed within the corresponding article.
+This makes it easier and faster for just about anyone to perform searches on the articles.

-If an article is deleted, its index is also removed from Elasticsearch, ensuring that search results are always current.
+Every time an article is changed, there is no ordering of the old index but rather the old index is discarded and a new index is ordered containing only the pertinent information.

-Real-time Indexing: Thanks to the integration with Elasticsearch, changes made to articles are reflected in real-time.
-This means that users can see their changes immediately when searching for articles.
+Once an article is marked and subsequently deleted, its relevant index is also deleted in Elasticsearch making sure that search query will not yield stale results.

 ## Table of Contents